-By Rebecca Alwine, PCSgrades Blogger Affiliate
+By Rebecca Alwine, Army Spouse

-- Resale Value – When looking at upgrades and add-ons, a realtor can help you figure out what is needed to maintain the resale value of your house.
+- Resale Value – When looking at upgrades and add-ons, a Realtor can help you figure out what is needed to maintain the resale value of your house.
 “Realtors can help reign you back in when you have a plan to buy and then resell or rent,” she says.
 It’s important not to get swept away by pretty things, but to keep in mind the plan.

-- Cost Effective – Sometimes builders will try to sway you into believing you don’t need a realtor.
-They may offer ‘extras’ instead to offset the realtor fee.
-“You’re not going to get a discount by not using a realtor,” Christofides says.
-Your realtor is actually part of the legally negotiated price, and the builder receives that extra 3%.
+- Cost Effective – Sometimes builders will try to sway you into believing you don’t need a Realtor.
+They may offer ‘extras’ instead to offset the Realtor fee.
+“You’re not going to get a discount by not using a Realtor,” Christofides says.
+Your Realtor is actually part of the legally negotiated price, and the builder receives that extra 3%.

-Along with finding a realtor, you’ll want to research your builder.
+Along with finding a Realtor, you’ll want to research your builder.
 Consider how many homes are being sold, the economy, and the builder’s reputation when choosing one.
 Your Realtor should be familiar with these statistics and be able to offer you sound advice on the company.
 Also, consider looking at the plans for development in the area where you are buying.
 The city will have published plans regarding roads, parks, schools, and other public spaces.
 It’s not enough just to have a nice home, but you’ll want to know about the plans in the area.

 Bottom line up front: You need a Realtor, even for new construction.
 Find a Realtor who ‘gets’ the military lifestyle at PCSgrades.com.